-Ashleigh McDonald has worked as a Support Worker at Warrina Services, in a permanent part-time capacity, since January 2018.
-We quickly became aware of Ashleigh’s organisational skills seconding her into the office for a few mornings each week.
-Ashleigh enjoys the challenges that this work brings.
+Ashleigh McDonald started working as a Support Worker in January 2018.
+We quickly became aware of her organisational skills seconding her for Administration duties on a few mornings each week.
+Ashleigh now works in the Office full time and is enjoying the challenges that the work brings.

 David Arrowsmith commenced work with Warrina Services as a Support Coordinator in 2019.
 He brings to the position his broad experience having worked as a Transition Case Manager in Residential Drug and Alcohol Rehabilitation.
 Prior to this, he worked for many years as a Disability Employment Consultant; assisting people with a disability to secure and sustain mainstream employment.
 David draws job satisfaction through helping people to better their situation and having a positive influence on their lives.

 Kate Fitton commenced with Warrina Services in 2007 as a Support Worker.
 Since 2016 Kate has been part of the Direct Services team at Bridge Street; initially as a Project Officer assisting our clients to prepare for their access requests for NDIS and then as a Coordinator.
 In September 2020 Kate commenced working in her current Supports Coordination role.
 Kate is dedicated to assisting clients to experience a fulfilling life and help them to be contributing and valued members of their communities.
 Kate established the Garden Project at 172 Bridge Street for all to enjoy.